Lo Haré Por Ti: Music video

-The accompanying music video for "Lo Haré Por Ti" was directed by Carlos Somonte and it was filmed in Acapulco, Guerrero in México.
+The accompanying music video for "Lo Haré Por Ti" was directed by Carlos Somonte and it was filmed in Acapulco, Guerrero in Mexico.
 As the song was meant to be Rubio's "comeback" single, it marked a clip with "a more innovative style" and different from her previous productions.
 The video premiered worldwide on March 20, 2000.

 In a retrospective review, El Heraldo de México noted the great influence of Rubio's style on the culture, claiming that many girls wanted to imitate her style "with the iconic hat."